keesschollaart81/case.schollaart.net/_posts/2019-07-01-device-offline-detection-with-durable-entities.md

 <!--more-->

+> Important: I've written a follow-up on this blogpost after Durable Functions 2.0 became General Available.
+Please head to that post if you want the latest/best version of this story/guidance!
+[Device Offline detection with Durable Entities]({% post_url 2019-10-31-device-offline-detection-with-durable-entities %})

 ## The Desire

 If you maintain the backend of an IoT device it's very likely that you would like to have a 'Offline Detection' capability.
 Most devices send messages to the cloud with a known frequency, for example a heartbeat message.
 If you don't get any messages for more than x minutes... it's offline!